Windows Server Hardening Checklist

 - Ensure all volumes are using the NTFS file system.

-- Configure Local File/folder permissions.
-Another important but often overlooked security procedure is to lock down the file-level permissions for the server.
+- Configure Local file and folder permissions.
 By default, Windows does not apply specific restrictions on any local files or folders; the Everyone group is given full permissions to most of the machine.
 Remove this group and instead grant access to files and folders using role-based groups based on the least-privilege principle.
-Every attempt should be made to remove Guest, Everyone and ANONYMOUS LOGON from the user rights lists.
-With this configuration Windows will be more secure.
+Every attempt should be made to remove Guest, Everyone and ANONYMOUS LOGON from user rights.

 - Set the system date/time and configure it to synchronize against domain time servers.

-- Configure a screen saver to lock the console's screen automatically if it is left unattended.
+- Configure a timeout that locks the console's screen automatically if it is left unattended.

-- Configure the Event Log retention method to overwrite as needed and size up to 4GB.
+- Configure the event log retention method to overwrite as needed and make sure up to 4GB of storage is reserved.

 - Install and enable anti-virus software.
-Configure it to update daily.
+Configure it to scan all downloads and attachments and to provide real-time protection.
+Set to update daily.

 - Install and enable anti-spyware software.
 Configure it to update daily.